fieldtrip/website/example/effectsize.md

 ---
 title: Computing and reporting the effect size
+category: example
-tags: [example, statistics, cluster, meg-language]
+tags: [statistics, cluster, meg-language]
 ---

 # Computing and reporting the effect size